Andrew Macphail: The Master's Wife

 Macphail's book The Master's Wife was published posthumously, in 1939.
 It is the book to which Macphail "devoted most care, and which he considered his best."
 Part biography of himself and his family ("The Master" was his father), part history of their community, Orwell, the book has been called "an excellent description of 19th century life on P.E.I., a very important social history of P.E.I.'s past."

 A facsimile of the 1939 edition is sold by the University of Prince Edward Island's Institute of Island Studies, with all profits going to the Sir Andrew Macphail Foundation.

 Recognition

-In January 1918, Macphail received a knighthood for his literary accomplishments and military service.
+In January 1918, Macphail received a knighthood as a Knight Bachelor for his literary accomplishments and military service.

 He was awarded an honorary doctorate from McGill.
 He received the Quebec government prize for literature in 1928.

 Macphail was elected a Fellow of the Royal Society of Canada in 1910.
 In 1930, the Society awarded him its Lorne Pierce Medal.